 Sometimes, when you’ve lived somewhere for a long time, you forget to take advantage of the things tourists do every day.
-In my quest to explore more Philly neighborhood (and because of my current obsession with La Calaca Feliz), I recently headed up to Fairmount to spend the day with my parents.
-After an obviously delicious brunch, we decided to venture down the block to that big, stone fortress looking building – oh yeah, that’s a prison!
+In my quest to explore more Philly neighborhoods (and because of my current obsession with La Calaca Feliz), I recently bopped up to Fairmount to spend the day with my parents.
+After an obviously delicious brunch, we decided to venture down the block to that big, stone fortress looking building – oh yeah, a prison.

 Eastern State Penitentiary (2027 Fairmount Avenue), opened from 1829 to 1971 (can you believe that?), is pretty much an amazing piece of history sitting right in the middle of our pretty city.
 My parents & I visited on a Sunday around 2:00 pm and walked right in to get our tickets.
 We picked up a set of headphones and made out way outside to start “The Voices of Eastern State” Audio Tour, narrated by Steve Buscemi, naturally.

 Behind the huge walls that surround ESP, the shape of the prison was actually pretty surprising to me.
 Jutting out from a central guard tower are 12 cell blocks, or long hallways lined with abandoned prison cells.